jonthysell/UHPSampleCode/README.md

 ## Copyrights ##

+All code in this repo is free and unencumbered software released into the public domain.

 Hive Copyright (c) 2016 Gen42 Games.
 This repo is in no way associated with or endorsed by Gen42 Games.